dekadwia/R/README.md

-# RStudio
+# R
-RStudio for Machine Learning
+R for Machine Learning